MohithSuresh/MohithSuresh/README.md

 ### Greetings!
 I'm Mohith, a third year undergraduate student in IIT Kharagpur, India.
 I'm based out of Bangalore.
-Apart from being a passionate Blockchain Developer I'm also do Investment Analysis at VC firms.
+Apart from being a passionate Blockchain Developer I also do Investment Analysis at VC firms.
 Being Entrepreneurial, I'm always on lookout for ideas that strongly impact the world.

 #### Currently:
 I am a Full-Stack Blockchain Developer (with experience mainly in EVM chains), open to both remote or onsite jobs.
 You can contact me at mohithsuresh77@gmail.com.